kinshuk4/daily-coding-problem-solutions/prob151_200/README.md

 A graph is minimally-connected if it is connected and there is no edge that can be removed while still leaving the graph connected.
 For example, any binary tree is minimally-connected.

 Given an undirected graph, check if the graph is minimally-connected.
 You can choose to represent the graph as either an adjacency matrix or adjacency list.

+183 (Hard)

+This problem was asked by Twitch.

+Describe what happens when you type a URL into your browser and press Enter.